Jamaica: Government and politics

 Jamaica is a parliamentary democracy and constitutional monarchy.
 The head of state is the King of Jamaica (currently King Charles III), represented locally by the Governor-General of Jamaica.
 The governor-general is nominated by the Prime Minister of Jamaica and the entire Cabinet and then formally appointed by the monarch.
 All the members of the Cabinet are appointed by the governor-general on the advice of the prime minister.
 The monarch and the governor-general serve largely ceremonial roles, apart from their reserve powers for use in certain constitutional crisis situations.
 The position of the monarch has been a matter of continuing debate in Jamaica for many years; currently both major political parties are committed to transitioning to a republic with a president.

 Jamaica's current constitution was drafted in 1962 by a bipartisan joint committee of the Jamaican legislature.
 It came into force with the Jamaica Independence Act, 1962, which was passed by the Parliament of the United Kingdom, which gave Jamaica independence.

 The Parliament of Jamaica is bicameral, consisting of the House of Representatives (Lower House) and the Senate (Upper House).
 Members of the House (known as Members of Parliament or MPs) are directly elected, and the member of the House of Representatives who, in the governor-general's best judgement, is best able to command the confidence of a majority of the members of that House, is appointed by the governor-general to be the prime minister.
 Senators are nominated jointly by the prime minister and the parliamentary Leader of the Opposition and are then appointed by the governor-general.

 The Judiciary of Jamaica operates on a common law system derived from English law and Commonwealth of Nations precedents.
-The court of final appeal is the Judicial Committee of the Privy Council, though during the 2000s Parliament attempted to replace it with the Caribbean Court of Justice.
+The court of final appeal is the Judicial Committee of the Privy Council, a court of the British Crown based in London.
+A proposal has been made to replace the Privy Council with the Caribbean Court of Justice as part of a wider push toward full decolonization.